nodeshift-archived/license-reporter/README.md

   --merge-license-xmls    a comma separated list of license.xml files to merge
                                                                 [default: false]
-  --merge-output          file to write the merged license info to --help                  Show help                                    [boolean]
+  --merge-output          file to write the merged license info to --verbose               include the license content in the xml and not just
+                          the path to the file                  [default: false] --help                  Show help                                    [boolean]
 ```